Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/clickhouse-keeper.md

 ## clickhouse-keeper

-Since 2021 the developement of built-in alternative for Zookeeper is happening, which goal is to address several design pitfalls, and get rid of extra dependency.
+Since 2021 the development of built-in alternative for Zookeeper is happening, which goal is to address several design pitfalls, and get rid of extra dependency.

 See slides:  https://presentations.clickhouse.com/meetup54/keeper.pdf and video  https://youtu.be/IfgtdU1Mrm0?t=2682